Black hole information paradox: Relevant principles

 Mathematically, the Schrödinger equation implies that the wavefunction at a time t1 can be related to the wavefunction at a time t2 by means of a unitary operator.

 Since the unitary operator is bijective, the wavefunction at t2 can be obtained from the wavefunction at t1 and vice versa.

-The reversibility of time-evolution described above applies only at the microscopic level since the wavefunction provides a complete description of the state.
+The reversibility of time evolution described above applies only at the microscopic level, since the wavefunction provides a complete description of the state.
 It should not be conflated with thermodynamic irreversibility.
-A process may appear to be irreversible if one keeps track only of coarse-grained features of the system and does not keep track of its microscopic details, as is usually done in thermodynamics.
-However, at the microscopic level the principles of quantum mechanics imply that every process is completely reversible.
+A process may appear irreversible if one keeps track only of the system's coarse-grained features and not of its microscopic details, as is usually done in thermodynamics.
+But at the microscopic level, the principles of quantum mechanics imply that every process is completely reversible.